 The most common cause of heel pain is plantar fasciitis, according to the American Academy of Orthopedic Surgeons.
 Plantar fasciitis is an inflammation of the plantar fascia, a ligament on the bottom of the foot that connects the ball of the foot to the heel.
 Other common causes of heel pain include bone spurs, bruised fat pad, calcaneal stress fracture, heel bursitis and Achilles tendonitis.

 If you are just getting into running or getting back into an old running routine, build up your mileage slowly.
 Running high mileages when you are not properly conditioned can result in injury because the muscles fatigue quickly.
-Additionally, replace running shoes about every six months, depending on the mileage you are logging in them.
-Worn-out shoes can easily cause injuries and pain.
+Always stretch after a proper warm-up prior to running to prevent pulled muscles and injuries.
+Replace running shoes about every six months, depending on the mileage you are logging in them.